The start of the New Year is almost always a time when people feel ready to find some positive ways that will improve their lives.

 There is also a segment of the population, people struggling with substance abuse or addiction as well as those maintaining a precarious hold on their sobriety, that understand just how important it is that they make serious lifestyle changes.

-Whatever stage you might be in, January is an ideal time make recovery a priority in your life, and we offer some tips to help get started…
+Whatever stage you might be in, January is an ideal time make recovery a priority in your life, and we offer some tips and positive ways to help get started…

 Here Are 5 Positive Ways to Start the New Year in Sobriety or Recommit to a Healthy Recovery